Peripheral Neuropathy Treatment in Delray Beach, FL

 - TENS units

-In addition, there are many lifestyle changes that you can make such as exercising, eating healthy, and quitting alcohol and smoking that may help.
+Also, there are many lifestyle changes that you can make such as exercising, eating healthy, and quitting alcohol and smoking that may help.
 In addition, you may be asked to wear specialized socks for your feet and monitor your glucose levels.

 Neuropathy Treatment in Delray Beach, FL